 The stress response, to real or imagined threats, has a significant impact on the body.
 When you sense danger, it triggers an automatic physiological reaction resulting in a surge of adrenaline and the release of stress hormones.
 This shift creates a chain reaction in your body that results in noticeable physical and emotional symptoms.

 The results include anxiety sensations, sharpened concentration, a surge of energy, and an improved ability to respond to a stressful situation.
 When the threat is removed, the body enters repair-mode and calms.
 The body, in a healthy way, can go back and forth between these states.
-People living with anxiety and depression disorders do not experience it this way.
-We practice reconnection to the body’s alarm system to change symptoms.
+People living with anxiety and depression disorders do not experience body sensations this way.
+In treatment, we practice reconnection to the body’s alarm system.

 Somatic work is also an essential piece of cognitive therapy for emotion regulation as emotions are often experienced in the body.
 The overall goal is to manage body sensations, emotions and cognitions in a helpful way.

 What about relaxation therapy?
-Is learning how to relax beneficial for an anxiety disorder?
+Isn’t learning how to relax beneficial for an anxiety disorder?